argonne-lcf/user-guides/docs/polaris/compiling-and-linking/compiling-and-linking-overview.md

 ## Compiling for GPUs

 It is assumed the majority of applications to be built on Polaris will make use of the GPUs.
 As such, the `craype-accel-nvidia80` module is in the default environment.
-This has the effect of adding `-gpu` to the compiler invocation along with additional include paths and libraries.
+This has the effect of the Cray compiler wrappers adding `-gpu` to the compiler invocation along with additional include paths and libraries.
 Additional compilers flags may be needed depending on the compiler and GPU programming model used (e.g. `-cuda`, `-acc`, or `-mp=gpu`).

 This module also adds GPU Transport Layer (GTL) libraries to the link-line to support GPU-aware MPI applications.
 Note, there is currently an issue in the early Polaris software environment that may prevent applications from using GPU-enabled MPI.